 How to visit Benagil Cave

 Many tours will take you to see the cave, but only from the boat.
 In order to get inside, you can swim or paddle a short distance from Benagil – a small village nearby.
-I suggest to visit during the slower season, for lesser crowds and lower prices.
+I suggest visiting during the slower season, for lesser crowds and lower prices.

-I visited in December which is off season.
+I visited in December which is offseason.
 All rental facilities were closed so kayaking to the cave was not possible.
 Renting a boat was my only choice.
-It took me two days of searching Internet to find my ride.
+It took me two days of searching the Internet to find my ride.
 I arranged it from the States and paid in advance.
 Luckily the weather cooperated.
-In case of a rough sea, there would be not possibility to visit the cave.
+In the case of a rough sea, there would be no possibility to visit the cave.